Qqwy/elixir-extractable/README.md

 ## Changelog

+- 1.0.0 -
+  - Inclusion of `TypeCheck` for nice errors when the library is used incorrectly.
+  - Implementation for ranges.
 - 0.2.1 - Fixing incorrect typespec on `extract/1` callback.
 Thank you, @brandonhamilton!
 - 0.2.0 - Cleaner documentation.
 - 0.1.0 - Initial release.